Skip to content

 • This keeps interactive permissions aligned with the Technitium account the user actually logged in with.

-Legacy “env-token mode” (configuring the Companion with long-lived admin API tokens) is still supported (for a limited time), but is no longer the recommended default, nor long-term approach for deployments.
+Legacy “env-token mode” (configuring the Companion with long-lived API tokens) is intended for legacy/migration use only.

 Docs: docs/features/SESSION_AUTH_AND_TOKEN_MIGRATION.md